bartek3pl/Github-Users-Finder/README.md

 # Github User Finder

-## Type the username!

-### Just type the username of someone from Github and check out statistics and repositories in a simpler and more convenient form.
+## Just type the username of someone from Github and check out statistics and repositories in a simpler and more convenient form.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).